Static stable timelike circular orbits and Aschenbach effect in horizonless solutions of Einsteinian cubic gravity: Einsteinian cubic gravity (ECG)

-Einsteinian cubic gravity (ECG) is a higher-order gravitational theory constructed from cubic powers of the Riemann tensor.
+ECG is a higher-order gravitational theory constructed from cubic powers of the Riemann tensor.
 It has attracted considerable attention due to its unique properties in various aspects.
-Not only does the theory align with general relativity in its linear perturbation spectrum, ensuring the propagation of massless gravitons without introducing ghost fields, but its cubic curvature term also has dimension-independent coefficients.
+The theory not only aligns with general relativity in its linear perturbation spectrum, ensuring the propagation of massless gravitons without ghost fields, but also possesses dimension-independent coefficients in its cubic curvature term.
 Notably, ECG is neither trivial nor topological in four-dimensional spacetime, thereby providing a nontrivial effective model for third-order corrections to gravitational theory.
 Recently, there has been extensive research on ECG models and their extensions.
 For example, in the context of black holes, studies have covered spherically symmetric solutions \cite{BuenoCano2016a,HennigarMann2017}, generalizations to rotating and charged cases \cite{BurgerEmondMoynihan2020,AdairBuenoCano2020,CanoPereniguez2020,FrassinoRocha2020,KordZangenehKazemi2020,SajadiHendi2022,LessaSilva2023}, and black string solutions \cite{Bakhtiarizadeh2022,BakhtiarizadehGolchin2022}.
 Furthermore, ECG has been extended to research in quasi-topological gravity \cite{BuenoCanoMoreno2019,CisternaGrandiOliva2020}, cosmology \cite{EricesPapantonopoulosSaridakis2019,QuirosGarcia-SalcedoGonzalez2020,CisternaGrandiOliva2020,Dengiz2025}, and wormholes \cite{MehdizadehZiaie2019,HussainMustafa2022,MustafaXiaHussain2020,MustafaAtamurotovGhosh2023,LuYangMann2025}, demonstrating its broad potential for application across various fields of gravitational physics.

 The action of four dimensional ECG is given by \cite{BuenoCano2016a}:

 where $G$ is the Newton gravitational constant, $R$ is the Ricci scalar, $\lambda$ is a dimensionless gravitational coupling, and

 For a static spherically symmetric spacetime, we adopt the line element: